telerik/ajax-docs/controls/menu/radmenu-items/working-with-items-at-server-side.md

 ---
 title: Working With Items at Server-side
-page_title: Working With Items at Server-side | UI for ASP.NET AJAX Documentation
+page_title: Working With Items at Server-side | RadMenu for ASP.NET AJAX Documentation
 description: Working With Items at Server-side
 slug: menu/radmenu-items/working-with-items-at-server-side
 tags: working,with,items,at,server-side